PeterKamphuis/pyFAT-astro/docs/source/advanced.rst

   filename of a pickle file of where to restart the pyFAT fitting.
 The default starts at the start.
   This only works for individual galaxies being fitted.
 If corresponding to an actual file name in the set log directory the code will restart the fitting from this point.
+  This reloads the configuration from a log file and thus can not be used to change settings mid fitting.
   !!!!!!!!!!!!Untested for Now!!!!!!!!!!!!!!!